Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 2. Executing SQL Scripts from Files¶

-Running a series of SQL commands from a .sql
+Running a series of SQL commands from a .sql file is a common task.

 - SQLite: